bhumitmehta/visualAlgos/README.md

 To add a new algorithm (e.g., Dijkstra's, Merge Sort, Knapsack):

-1. Create a new file in `algorithms/` (e.g., `dijkstra.ts`).
-2. Write a `buildDijkstraSteps(graph)` function that returns a `Step[]` array.
-3. Create a new UI panel in `components/panels/` if your algorithm requires a unique visual (like a Graph node-link diagram instead of a 2D grid).
+You can use AI like claude or qwen to generate interactive animation based on the algorithm
+1. Just create a page.tsx, with all the required animations file for the give problem statement
+2. Save it in a folder named problem name
+3. Add metadata.ts file to the folder
+4. Review the generated or created animation thoroughly  .
-4. Submit a Pull Request!
+5. Submit a Pull Request!

 *Check out `CONTRIBUTING.md` for detailed guidelines on the `Step` interface.*